LuizSeibel/WebKitExamples/README.md

 1.  **Show URL:**
     * This demonstrates the most basic way to load and display a URL within a `WKWebView`.
 It's ideal for understanding the fundamental flow of web content display.

-2.  **Non-existent URL:**
-    * This example illustrates how to handle errors when the provided URL doesn't correspond to an existing page.
-It's essential for building robust applications that inform the user about navigation issues.

-3.  **URL without HTTPS:**
-    * Shows how WebKit behaves when attempting to load a URL that doesn't use the secure HTTPS protocol.
-It's important to understand the security implications and how WebKit handles such cases.

-4.  **JavaScript Injection into Site:**
+2.  **JavaScript Injection into Site:**
     * Explore the capability to inject JavaScript code directly into a web page loaded in the `WKWebView`.
 This opens doors for DOM manipulation, interaction with page elements, and bidirectional communication between native code and JavaScript.

-5.  **Simple Browser:**
+3.  **Simple Browser:**
-    * A basic web browser example, integrating URL loading functionalities, navigation (forward/back), and potentially an address bar.
+    * A basic web browser example, integrating URL loading functionalities and an address bar.
 It serves as a starting point for creating a more comprehensive browser.

 ---